IBM/vpc-vmware-cloud-foundation/README.md

 # Define deployment structure

 zone_clusters = {
-    cluster_0 = {              # Value must "cluster_0" for the first cluster
+    cluster_0 = {                              # Value must be "cluster_0" for the first cluster
       name = "mgmt"
-      domain = "mgmt"          # Value must "mgmt" for the first cluster vmw_host_profile = "bx2d-metal-96x384"
+      domain = "mgmt"                          # Value must be "mgmt" for the first cluster vmw_host_profile = "bx2d-metal-96x384"
-      host_count = 4           # Define a host count for this cluster.
+      host_list = ["000","001","002","003"]    # Defines a hosts for this cluster.
-      vcenter = true           # Value must "true" for the first cluster nsx_t_managers = true    # Value must "true" for the first cluster nsx_t_edges = true       # Value must "true" for the first cluster public_ips = 2           # Orders # of Floating IPs for the T0.
-      overlay_networks = [     # Add networks to be routed on the overlay for the T0 on mgmt domain/cluster.
+      vcenter = true                           # Value must be "true" for the first cluster nsx_t_managers = true                    # Value must be "true" for the first cluster nsx_t_edges = true                       # Value must be "true" for the first cluster public_ips = 2                           # Orders # of Floating IPs for the T0. overlay_networks = [                     # Add networks to be routed on the overlay for the T0 on mgmt domain/cluster.
           { name = "customer-overlay", destination = "172.16.0.0/16" },
           { name = "vcf-avn-local-network", destination = "172.27.16.0/24" },
           { name = "avn-x-region-network", destination = "172.27.17.0/24" },